There’s a high and constant demand for greater efficiency, streamlined services, increased ROI, and higher…

 6) Don’t Provide a Solution; Let the Teams Find their Way to It

 If the Scrum Team faces an issue or a conflict arises, the best way to resolve it is by not becoming involved.
 Yes, it’s easier for you to just fix things yourself.
-However, that will prevent you from creating the culture self-managing teams need to thrive.
+However, that will prevent you from creating the culture self-managed teams need to thrive.

 For instance, if someone can’t communicate in English effectively, don’t become their translator.
 Instead, empower the team member to learn on their own to communicate effectively.